Forest-Economics-Goettingen/optimLanduse/README.md

 They identified 10 relevant indicators for a predefined set of land use alternatives, which represent the farmers’ goals.
-A subsequent survey of farmers provided the empirical basis in the form of indicators’ expectations (arithmetic mean) and uncertainties (standard deviation) for each land-cover alternative.
+A subsequent survey of farmers provided the empirical basis in the form of indicators’ expectations (arithmetic mean) and uncertainties (standard error of the mean) for each land-cover alternative.
 Descriptions of the land-cover alternatives and indicators can be found in tables 1 and 2 in Gosling et al. (2020).